 The differences between does and does are described in the following points:

 • Do is a transitive verb, which has both subject and object.
 It is an action verb meaning to perform, act or carry out any task or activity.
-On the other hand, does is just a conjugation of the verb ‘do’ used with a third person singular present tense.
+On the other hand, does is just a conjugation of the verb ‘do’ used with the third person singular present.

-• While we use ‘do’ with plural nouns such as teachers, parents, children, judges, dogs, cats, etc., we use does with singular nouns such as my teacher, my mother, the child, the judge, the dog, the cat, etc.
+• While we use ‘do’ with plural nouns, such as teachers, parents or judges, we use does with singular nouns, such as my teacher or the judge.